English Language and Culture Program

 Wendy Sagers, M.Ed.
 (Coordinator)

 The English Language and Culture Program at Linfield University is an intensive course of study.
 It is designed to help Linfield students whose native language is not English achieve competence in academic and social English skills so that they can work effectively in their undergraduate classes at Linfield.
 Students entering the English Language and Culture Program will be required to meet all of Linfield’s admission requirements except those in English proficiency.
 The program is described more fully in the section of this catalog devoted to International Programs.
 The courses offered in the program are designated ELCP (for English Language and Culture).
 Students may count up to 29 credits in ELCP toward the 125 required for graduation.
-The English Language and Culture Program also provides special programs (one-semester and one-year programs) in English and cultural studies.
+The English Language and Culture Program also provides special programs (one-semester and one-year programs) in English language and culture studies.

 Student Learning Outcomes